helenzhou6/FAC-Notes/weekEleventoTwelve.md

         - passing all tests?
         - no linter errors
         - test coverage over a certain %
-3. Decide on the git flow e.g.:
+3. Decide on the git flow for example [the stackMatch gitflow](https://hackmd.io/boHxsVrwS12W3iPdbwX05g?edit).:
     - assign yourself to an issue and add `in-progress` label :traffic_light:
     - starts work on issue
     - commit work referencing issue add maybe adds an [emoji](https://gitmoji.carloscuesta.me/) :smile: